durianpancakes/esm-server/README.md

 [here](https://github.com/durianpancakes/esm).

 # Setting Up
-Disclaimer: The instructions provided assumes that the user is running on Windows.
+Disclaimer: The instructions provided assumes that the user is running on Windows PowerShell.

 The project is built with the following:
 * Python 3.10.6